Advancing Ukraine troops take fight to heart of pro-Moscow rebellion

 Donetsk has for months been the headquarters of Ukraine's separatist rebellion, with rebel flags flying over administrative buildings and where residents strolled along the main avenue lined with flower bed and fountains.

-On Tuesday afternoon, the centre of the city was transformed into a battle zone.
+On Tuesday afternoon, the center of the city was transformed into a battle zone.

 A Reuters reporter said intense shooting broke out.
 Five or six rebel gunmen ran through a shopping mall car park, ducking behind cars and firing their guns.

-It was not possible to determine at whom they were firing; there was no sign of Ukrainian troops and the rebels remained in control of the centre.
+It was not possible to determine at whom they were firing; there was no sign of Ukrainian troops and the rebels remained in control of the center.

 In a park near the rebel headquarters building, residents fled when they heard the sound of shelling nearby.
 Shops closed early, and cars with gunmen inside sped through the streets, ignoring red traffic signals.

-A few hours earlier, fighting broke out in Makiyivka, a neighbourhood on the eastern edge of Donetsk that until Tuesday had not seen any combat.
+A few hours earlier, fighting broke out in Makiyivka, a neighborhood on the eastern edge of Donetsk that until Tuesday had not seen any combat.

 A resident of Makiyivka who gave his name as Svyatoslav said he had seen separatist fighters turning back an ambulance from the scene of the fighting, telling the crew there was no one left alive for them to treat.